Funding4HomeCare

 Several key factors influence the rates you’ll be offered.
 It’s not just about your agency’s credit score; it’s a much bigger picture.
 Lenders look at the reliability of your customers, the size and frequency of your invoices, the general risks within the home care industry, and the overall financial stability of your business.
 Understanding these elements will help you see why you’re getting a certain rate and what you might be able to do to improve it.
 Let’s break down exactly what finance companies are looking at when they put together an offer for your agency.

-Your Customers’ Credit History
+How Your Customers’ Credit Plays a Role

 This might be the most surprising factor, but it’s also one of the most important.
 When a factoring company decides your rate, they care most about how creditworthy your customers are, not just your own company’s credit score.
 If your agency primarily bills reliable payers like Medicaid, Medicare, or established insurance companies, your rates will likely be lower.
 That’s because the finance provider has a high degree of confidence that the invoice will be paid.
 The lender is essentially buying your invoice, so their main risk is tied to whether your customer pays up.
 A strong payment history from your clients makes you a much safer bet.

-The Size and Number of Your Invoices
+The Value and Volume of Your Invoices

 The value of your invoices plays a big role in determining your rate.
 In many cases, financing a larger invoice is more cost-effective for the lender.
 As the financing company PRN Funding notes, providers “often offer lower fees for higher-value invoices, making it more cost-effective for you to factor larger amounts.”
 It takes a similar amount of administrative work to process a $5,000 invoice as it does a $50,000 one, so lenders can offer a better percentage on the larger amount.
 If your agency consistently produces a few high-value invoices each month, you may secure a better rate than an agency with dozens of small, scattered invoices.